quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Senders MUST manage per-path congestion status, and MUST NOT send more data on a given path than congestion control on that path allows.
 This is already a requirement of {{QUIC-TRANSPORT}}.

-Multipath TCP uses the LIA congestion control scheme specified in {{RFC6356}}.
+When a Multipath QUIC connection uses two or more paths, there is no guarantee that these paths are fully disjoint.
+When two (or more paths) share the same bottleneck, using a standard congestion control scheme could result in an unfair distribution of the bandwidth with the multipath connection getting more bandwidth than competing single paths connections.
+Multipath TCP uses the LIA congestion control scheme specified in {{RFC6356}} to solve this problem.
 This scheme can immediately be adapted to Multipath QUIC.
 Other coupled congestion control schemes have been proposed for Multipath TCP such as {{OLIA}}.

 # Packet Scheduling